-1See "Use of Non-GAAP Financial Measures" on page 71 for reconciliations from GAAP figures to adjusted operating figures.
+See "Use of Non-GAAP Financial Measures" on page 68 for reconciliations from GAAP figures to adjusted operating figures.

-In March 2018, the Compensation Committee approved the ABP awards for our named executive officers for 2017 performance.
-Ms. Manning, Mr. Larson and Mr. Néemeh had ABP allocations based 100% on overall Company financial results and individual performance, while Mr. Laughlin and Mr. Matson had ABP allocations based 50% on overall Company financial results and individual performance and 50% on business unit results (Global Financial Solutions and Investments, respectively).
-The weighted average of the Company-wide ABP metrics for 2017 performance was 194.4%.
+In March 2019, the Compensation Committee approved the ABP awards for our named executive officers for 2018 performance.
+Ms. Manning had ABP allocations based 100% on overall Company financial results.
+Messrs.
+Larson and Néemeh had ABP allocations based on overall Company financial results and individual performance.
+Messrs.
+Laughlin and Matson had ABP allocations based on overall Company financial Company financial results and on business unit results (Global Financial Solutions and Investments, respectively), as well as individual performance.
+The weighted average of the Company-specific ABP financial performance metrics for 2018 performance was 87.3%.

-The following table describes the minimum, target and maximum bonus opportunities for the named executive officers (as a percentage of base salary) as approved by the Compensation Committee in February 2017, and the actual ABP payments for 2017 performance, as approved by the Committee in March 2018:
+The following table describes the minimum, target and maximum bonus opportunities for the named executive officers (as a percentage of base salary) as approved by the Compensation Committee in February 2018, and the actual ABP payments for 2018 performance, as approved by the Committee in March 2019: